hoangduytran/blender-manual/manual/render/cycles/object_settings/object_data.rst

 Objects invisible to a certain ray will be skipped in ray traversal already, leading to fewer ray casts and shader executions.

-.. _bpy.types.Object.visible_camera:

 Camera
-   Makes the object visible in camera rays.
+   Makes the object visible to the :doc:`Camera </render/cameras>`;
+   this includes the viewport's perspective in viewport rendering.

 .. _bpy.types.Object.visible_diffuse: